| Year 1604. This trial, and the subsequent proceedings, relating to the clan

 of the Highlands in those times, of the lawless manners of the people,

+and despicable imbecillity of the executive arm.
 The crimes with which the prisoner was charged, resemble more the

 outrage and desolation of war, than the guilt of a felon.
 He was